 You will also need to provide a copy of your final degree certificate/s and evidence of being registered with the General Pharmaceutical Council or Pharmaceutical Society of Northern Ireland.

-If you are applying for the Independent Prescribing programme you will need to provide an additional form, which can be downloaded from the following web-site:
+If you are applying for the Practice Certificate in Independent Prescribing module you will need to provide an additional form, which can be downloaded from the following website.